JitterSystems/Shadow-Browser/README.md

 For Kali Linux/Parrot OS (other linux distros)

-Note: For ultimate privacy and anonymity, route your whole system-wide traffic through ShadowNet and then use the Shadow Browser.
-This will increase your OPSEC as you are jittering the jitter.

 Shadow Browser: Signal Erasure Implementation

 Shadow Browser is a custom implementation of the Mullvad Browser, hardened to use the ShadowNet Engine.
 While standard privacy browsers only focuses on hiding your identity from websites, this implementation is engineered to erase your network signal from the infrastructure itself, defeating Global Passive Adversary (GPA) traffic analysis.